UGANDA MOUNTAIN TREKKING SAFARIS | HIKING IN UGANDA | UGANDA MOUNTAIN CLIMBING – HIKING

 The Elgon standing in the east of Uganda rises to 4321m above sea level and is noted to have been the tallest in Africa before the forces of denudation reduced it to its current stand.
 Read More

 This 8 days Uganda luxury safari tour is a perfectly crafted 7 nights/8 day Uganda luxury tour that incorporates wildlife viewing, Chimpanzee trekking, mountain Elgon hiking & community cultural tours in Uganda.
 READ MORE

 Experience this Uganda mountain climbing adventure tour & hiking to all the thrilling peaks of the Rwenzori mountain.
 Read More

 Mt.
 Rwenzori Climbing Adventure safari to the legendary mountains of the moon as described by Ptolemy in the year 150AD.
 Read More

-The 14 Days Uganda Safari Adventure to Rwenzori Mountains & Gorilla trekking is a fort night safari in Uganda.
+The 14 Days Uganda Safari Adventure to the Rwenzori Mountains & Gorilla trekking is a fortnight safari in Uganda.
 Read More

-The 16 Days Uganda Safari allows one to climb Mount Rwenzori for three days exploring the magical Mahoma trail, climb any of the three Virunga Volcanoes namely Gahinga, Muhabura and Sabyinyo.
+The 16 Days Uganda Safari allows one to climb Mount Rwenzori for three days explore the magical Mahoma trail, and climb any of the three Virunga Volcanoes namely Gahinga, Muhabura, and Sabyinyo.
 Read More

 Mountain Climbing in Uganda | Hiking in Uganda Safaris | Mountain Trekking in Uganda Tour Experiences